 Students who intend to complete the Diploma are required to take FOUNDATIONAL TENETS AND PRACTICES OF BUDDHISM and 5 of the remaining 6 courses listed below:

 1. BUDDHISM AND PSYCHOTHERAPY

 In this comparative course the convergence between Buddhism and the major systems of psychotherapy will be surveyed.
 Specifically, the key features of psychoanalytic, behavioural, cognitive, existential-humanistic, emotion-focused, mindfulness-based interventions, and the emerging field of positive psychology will each first be described.
 Convergences and divergences with the key elements of Buddhist psychology as described in the teachings on skilful living, harmful emotional states, the psychophysical nature of the self, psychological causality, and the analysis of the human condition will be underscored.
 Students will critically study the key representative texts for each form of psychotherapy and the major Buddhist teachings that elaborate the Buddha's psychology with the goal of evaluating how the study of Buddhist psychology may enhance our understanding of emotional suffering and its alleviation.
-Offered Winter 2015, Tuesdays, 19:00-21:00.
+Offered as EMP2015HS in Winter 2015, Tuesdays, 19:00-21:00.
 Instructor: Tony Toneatto.

 2. BUDDHIST ETHICS